skroutz/ruby-style-guide/README.md

 * Avoid more than three levels of block nesting.
 * Keep the code simple.
 * Keep the code clean.
+* Don't overdesign or underdesign.
+The design should be balanced (均衡).
 * Be consistent.
 In an ideal world, be consistent with these guidelines.
 * Use common sense.